 The old adage “out of sight, out of mind” is never truer than when it comes to budgeting for retirement.
-For Chevron employees, starting early is the best strategy.
-But typically, unless you are looking to retire in the next few years, nothing is further from a Chevron employee’s mind, especially for those newer to the company.
+For lab employees, starting early is the best strategy.
+But typically, unless you are looking to retire in the next few years, nothing is further from an LLNL employee’s mind, especially for those newer to the lab.

 That’s probably the biggest mistake most people make when it comes to retirement planning, experts say.
 While it’s hard to give much thought to something that’s 10 to 20 years away, developing a budget geared toward retirement is the best way to help make sure you’ll have the kind of retirement that you want.

 Textbooks may tell you that once you retire, your living expenses will drop by 20 to 25 percent.
 The rationale is that children will be out of the nest, you won’t have expenses associated with working and so on.
 But that may no longer be the case.

 People are simply more active now.
 They want to take vacations, own a second home or pursue hobbies they didn’t have time for when they were working at the lab.
 In some ways it’s a good problem to have, but they have to plan that their current living expenses will remain constant throughout their lives.

 At first, that may sound like a tall order.
 The average American today may have nowhere near the retirement savings needed to make that happen.
 But by budgeting properly, reaching your retirement goals can be easier than you think.
 The key is to start planning early.

 Most lab employees will be eligible for a pension and Social Security benefits to cover some of their retirement needs but it may not be wise to anticipate Social Security benefits.
 It would be better to consider it a cushion, not necessarily a requirement of retirement.
 In most cases lab employees need to draw from their retirement accounts to supplement their pension.